nightisyang/splish/README.md

 # splish
+Fullstack application

+## Client
 React Native Application available on Android and iOS (links below).

-An outdoor focused application, current functionality allows for users browse waterfalls sorted by state, or through a map view.
+An outdoor focused application, current functionality allows for users to browse waterfalls sorted by state, or through a map view.

+Detailed information of waterfalls is obtained via API calls to backend server.

 Content reproduced from [Waterfalls of Malaysia](https://waterfallsofmalaysia.com/d.php) with permission.

+## Backend
+- Nodejs server
+- MongoDB database

+Self-hosted on raspberry pi
+- cloudflare domain
+- ddns
+- reverse proxy using nginx

 ## Links